 Bankruptcy is not the only option for challenging private student loan debt or a private lender’s ability to collect on private student loan debt.
 There are several defenses and non-bankruptcy options available to private student loan borrowers.
 These options require a specific set of facts and circumstances that can be tough for a borrower to argue on their own.

 Our experienced student loan defense lawyers can help you identify useful options and present the best arguments for defending against the collection efforts on you private student loan debt or discharging your private student loan debt.
-Call 570-216-8151 or click here to schedule a consultation today.
+Call 570-216-8151 or e-mail us today.